Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Requirements for Timed Metadata Tracks ## {#timed_metadata}

   This section discusses the specific formatting requirements
-  for [=CMAF Ingest=] of timed metadata related to events and markers for
+  for [=CMAF Ingest=] of timed metadata.
-  ad insertion or other timed metadata such a program information.
 An example of
-  these are opportunities for splice points and program information
+  timed metadata are opportunities for splice points and program information
   signalled by SCTE-35 markers.
-This type of event signalling
+Such event signalling
   is different from regular audio/video information because of its sparse nature.
   In this case, the signalling data usually does not
   happen continuously, and the intervals may  be hard to predict.

-  Examples of timed metadata are ID3 tags
+  Other examples of timed metadata are ID3 tags
   [[!ID3v2]], SCTE-35 markers [[!SCTE35]] and DASHEventMessageBoxes
   defined in section 5.10.3.3 of [[!MPEGDASH]].
-  In addition, any other metadata can be signalled in a DashEventMessageBox, by providing a schemeIdUri to identify the scheme.

   Table 4 provides some example urn schemes to be signalled Table 5 illustrates an example of a SCTE-35 marker stored
-  in a DASH EventMessageBox, that is in turn stored as a metadata sample.
+  in a DASH EventMessageBox, that is in turn stored as a metadata sample in a metadata track.

   The presented approach enables ingest of
-  timed metadata from different sources using time metadata tracks.
+  timed metadata from different sources, because data are not interleaved with the media.
-  In this approach metadataare not interleaved with the media as for example the case of DASHEventMessageBoxes in [[!MPEGCMAF]].

   By embedding the DashEventMessageBox structure in timed metadata samples some of the benefit of its usages in DASH and CMAF are kept.
+In addition it enables signalling of gaps, overlapping events and multiple events starting at the same time.
-The timed metadata track format is described in clause 8.
-Simple timed metadata tracks do not contain such additional encapsulation.
+  This timed metadata track format is described in clause 8.
+In addition, the parsing and processing of DashEventMessageBoxes is supported in many players.

   Table 4 illustrates some example URN schemes to be carried in timed metadata tracks, while table 5 illustrates examples of metadata embedded in a